se4astien/chuck-norris-joke-generator/README.md

 Joke Generator used with Fetch API.
 No installation.
 Used AJAX and XHR Object Methods.
+Use Skeleton CSS for the form.

 ## API